-- (b) In addition, the Community Council may at any time appoint a Standing or Special Committee for any purpose specified by the Community Council. - 12.
-Community Council Chair
+(c) In addition the Community Council may at any time appoint a Standing or Special Committee for any purpose specified by the Community Council.

+12. Community Council Chair

-The Community Council Chair shall preside at all meetings of the Community Council at which they are present and at all Community Meetings (and they shall ex officio be a member of all Committees of the Council).
+The Community Council Chair shall preside at all meetings of the Community Council at which he/she is present and at all Community Meetings (and he/she shall ex officio be a member of all Committees of the Council).
 The Chair shall also act as Returning Officer for all ordinary elections of the Community Council.